 Dzogchen Teachings and Vajra Songs

 Dzogchen is the consummate practice of Tibetan Buddhism.
-A pure awareness practice applicable to any circumstance and readily integrated into modern life, Dzogchen directly introduces us to the inherent freedom, purity, and perfection of being that is our true… Read More
+A pure awareness practice applicable to any circumstance and readily integrated into modern life, Dzogchen directly introduces us to the inherent freedom, purity, and perfection of being that is our true nature.… Read More

 About the Author